 PSY 516 Developmental Psychology 3.0

 PSY 517 Social Psychology 3.0

 PSY 518 Social Cognition in Clinical Psychology 3.0

 PSY 562 Consciousness 3.0

 PSY 612 Psychology of Human-Computer Interaction 3.0

 PSY 614 Problem-Solving and Creativity 3.0

 PSY 616 Motivation and Emotion 3.0

 PSY 617 Empirical Foundations of Unconscious Processes 3.0

 PSY 621 Theories of Personality 3.0

 PSY 630 Psychopharmacology 3.0

 PSY 632 Sensory and Motor Systems 3.0

 PSY 648 Forensic Psychology/Forensic Assessment I 3.0

 PSY 649 Forensic Assessment II 3.0

 PSY 720 Health Psychology 3.0

 PSY 730 Criminal Law and Psychology 3.0

-PSY 732 Law and Mental Health 3.0

 PSY 746 Neuropsychological Evaluation: Children and Adolescents 3.0

 PSY 812 Cognitive Neuroscience 3.0

 PSY 840 Models of Memory 3.0

 PSY 865 Special Topics in Psychology: Technologies in Psychology 3.0

+PSY 865 Special Topics in Psychology: Law and Mental Health 3.0

 PSY 865 Special Topics in Psychology: Autistic Spectrum Disorders 3.0

 PSY 865 Special Topics in Psychology: EEG

-For more information on the Ph.D. program requirements, consult the Ph.D.
-Program Handbook available from the Department of Psychology's web site.
+For more information on the PhD program requirements, consult Department of Psychology's web site.

-Joint J.D./Ph.D.
-Law-Psychology Program
+Joint J.D./PhD Law-Psychology Program

-The Earle Mack School of Law and the Department of Psychology in the College of Arts and Sciences have established a joint and integrated J.D./Ph.D.
-Program in Law and Psychology.
-The program melds two already ongoing successful endeavors, the JD degree in the school of law and the Ph.D. in clinical psychology in the department of psychology.
+The Earle Mack School of Law and the Department of Psychology in the College of Arts and Sciences have established a joint and integrated J.D./PhD Program in Law and Psychology.
+The program melds two already ongoing successful endeavors, the JD degree in the school of law and the PhD in clinical psychology in the department of psychology.